 - Stay away from windows, glass doors, and glass walls.

-- Monitor the Lynchburg College website and your email for updates and instructions.
+- Monitor the University of Lynchburg website and your email for updates and instructions.

 - Call 911 immediately if you have any information about the intruder or about injuries.